 I have taught hundreds of clients how to improve their spreadsheet skills and have developed methods that are designed to give my clients plenty of exposure and practice, especially with complicated formulae.
 My teaching style is patient and relaxed.

 The feedback I receive is usually very positive with an added compliment of being told that I taught something the client never knew existed.
-I will patiently, clearly and thoroughly explain the concepts of Excel and would feel very disappointed if you walked away without learning anything.
+I will patiently, clearly and thoroughly explain the concepts of Excel.

-My goal is to have a private one-on-one lesson that is as informative and comprehensive as possible while keeping my rate competitive.
-I want you the client to feel as if you contacted a top instructor in the NYC area and did not have to break the bank to do so.
+I want my clients to feel as if they contacted a top instructor in the NYC area and did not have to break the bank to do so.
 Contact me today and let’s explore the ways I can help you!